 (d) Balancing

-As the above analysis demonstrates, the individual interest in the instant case is strong, the risk of error is high, and DSS' interest in forgoing a predeprivation hearing is low.
-If information is erroneously added to the list, the damage to the individual may be done before a postdeprivation hearing is conducted to remove that information.
+As the above analysis demonstrates, the individual interest in the instant case is strong, the risk of error is high, and DSS’ interest in forgoing a predeprivation hearing is low.
+If erroneous information is added to the list, the damage to the individual may be done before a postdeprivation hearing is conducted to remove that information.
 However, the risk of damage to DSS if a predeprivation hearing is required is low.
 Therefore, I conclude that due process requires a predeprivation hearing prior to the placement of information in the Registry.

 3. DENIAL OF DUE PROCESS

 Having determined what process is due, the final question of the due process analysis is whether there was a denial of that process which is due in the instant case.
-The evidence conclusively indicates that Shearer did not receive a predeprivation hearing before her name was placed in the Registry.
-Thus, her due process rights were violated.
+The evidence conclusively indicates that Shearer did not receive a predeprivation

 III.
 CLEARLY ESTABLISHED

-Because Shearer's allegations state a legally cognizable claim for the violation of her constitutional right to due process, the next question is whether that right was clearly established at the time DSS acted.
-We note that this court has not previously addressed the application of due process to Nebraska's Registry statutes.
+Because Shearer‘s allegations state a legally cognizable claim for the violation of her constitutional right to due process, the next question is whether that right was clearly established at the time DSS acted.
+We note that this court has not previously addressed the application of due process to Nebraska‘s Registry statutes.
 By its plain language, this statutory scheme contemplates only a postdeprivation hearing.
 A right cannot be said to have been clearly established when the conduct at issue was authorized by statute and no court had interpreted the statute at the time that the conduct at issue occurred.
 Duncan v.
-Gunter, 15 F.3d 989 (10th Cir.1994).
+Gunter, 15 F.3d 989 (10th Cir.
+1994).
 Accordingly, the right to a predeprivation hearing was not clearly established at the time that the unconstitutional conduct occurred.
 Therefore, the majority properly concluded that qualified immunity applies, and I concur.

 MILLER-LERMAN, J., joins in this concurrence.